Hervé Guy

-Hervé Guy Landry Bi Bola (born 17 September 1991), is an Ivorian professional footballer who plays as a defensive midfielder for Botola club Fath Union Sport.
+Hervé Guy Landry Bi Bola (born 5 August 1984) is an Ivorian professional footballer who plays as a defensive midfielder.

 Club career

 Guy began his career in the youth ranks of French club SC Bastia and played his first game on 1 February 2003 against AC Ajaccio.
 He was permanently promoted in 2006 to the Ligue 2 team from SC Bastia.
 In summer 2007, he left SC Bastia and became a free agent.
 After a year, he was signed by Stella Club d'Adjamé in the Ligue 1 (Ivory Coast).
 He spent about five years with the club before becoming a free agent again in February 2013.
 In July of that year, he was signed by Moroccan club Ittihad Tanger.
 In July 2017, Guy has been transferred to Saudi Arabian club Al-Qadsiah FC.
 He made his league debut for the club on 11 August 2017 in a 2–1 victory over Al-Raed FC.